traum-ferienwohnungen/docker-wkhtmltopdf-aas/README.md

 Take a note of the public port number where docker binds to.

 ## Using the webservice via JSON API

-When passing our settings we omit the double dash "--" at the start of the option.
-For documentation on what options are available, visit http://wkhtmltopdf.org/usage/wkhtmltopdf.txt

 #### Python example

 ```python